 Stewart is also the Honorary Treasurer and Trustee of the Friends of Imperial College and had been the Chair of Holland Park.
 He is the founder of the Notting Hill Accountancy firm Katz & Co.
 He has been our Treasurer for five years and has recently filled the role of Chair.
 He supports many charities and has much experience in the charitable sector both as accountant and adviser and is a keen advocate in ensuring that the Borough does what it should across a wide range of activities.

 Stewart has added value to the work of the forum by giving good counselling, and financial control.
-He had formerly been the Chair of Holland Park.

 Elected Mayor of Kensington and Chelsea in 2016, Elizabeth Rutherford focused her work as mayor on “making a difference close to home.”
 Mayor Rutherford said that she is “keenly aware that the Royal Borough’s strong voluntary sector makes a huge contribution to the quality of life for many of our residents” In one of her first acts as Mayor, Cllr Rutherford visited the Chelsea and Westminster Hospital to open a new indoor garden for staff and patients.